Kobzol/surveys/surveys/2024-annual-survey/questions.md

 >
 > We'd like to know where people are feeling welcome and the degree to which they are feeling welcome.

 ### If you indicated that you did not feel welcome in the Rust community, are there any details about your experience that you would like to share with us?

 Type: free form (optional)

 > **justification**
 >
 > More detail on the type of situations where people have felt unwelcome can let us better
 > address these issues in the future.

+## Rust in Education

+### Are you currently taking a course that uses or teaches Rust OR have you taken a course of this type in the last year?

+Type: select one (optional)

+- Yes, through a university, school, or other educational institution
+- Yes, through my employer, contractor, or consultancy
+- No

+> **justification**
+>
+> This question is primarily used to funnel respondents into the more specific questions about the kinds of educational activities they've been a part of.

+### If you consumed learning material about Rust, which kind of material did you consume?

+Type: select all that apply (optional)

+- Books ("The Rust Programming Language", "Rust for Rustaceans", etc.)
+- Online exercises (Rustlings, Rust by Example, etc.)
+- Videos
+- Online courses, webinars
+- Other (please specify)

+> **justification**
+>
+> Getting data here seems helpful for guiding users / recommending public content.

 ## Rust at work